ssappenfield/Change_log_explainer/explainer/explainer.md

 #### `url`

-The url to load when users select "Version history".
+The url to load when users select "Version History".
 This URL must exist within the navigation scope (scope) defined in the manifest.
 If the manifest-url is a relative URL, the base URL will be the URL of the manifest.
 Example urls: [Twitter Release Notes](https://twitter.com/i/release_notes), [rubygem CHANGELOG file](https://github.com/botanicus/changelog/blob/master/CHANGELOG).
+Acceptable formats must include HTML, RSS/Atom, and JSONFeed.
+Additional formats (Markdown, etc.) may be supported at the User Agent’s discretion.
+The list of acceptable standard formats may grow over time.

 #### `type`